ElemeFE/element/examples/docs/en-US/message.md

       open5() {
         this.$message({
           showClose: true,
-          message: 'Congrats, this is a success message.'
+          message: 'This is a message.'
         });
       },

       open6() {
         this.$message({
           showClose: true,
-          message: 'Warning, this is a warning message.',
+          message: 'Congrats, this is a success message.',
-          type: 'warning'
+          type: 'success'
         });
       },

       open7() {
         this.$message({
           showClose: true,
-          message: 'Oops, this is a error message.',
+          message: 'Warning, this is a warning message.',
-          type: 'error'
+          type: 'warning'
         });
       },